 23andMe is an exclusively online service.
 We do not mail, email or fax hard copies of reports.
 The information available to customers through the 23andMe Personal Genetic Service is presented online within their secure 23andMe account.
 When results are ready, a notification email will prompt individuals to log onto their accounts to view their reports.

 Each patient’s reports are only available within their secure 23andMe online account.
-However, patients have the option to print both a reports summary as well as each individual report to share with you.
+However, patients have the option to print each individual report to share with you.
 They may also be able to save certain reports as PDFs through their browser’s print function or access their account from either a mobile device or through our mobile app.

 Although every patient is different, 23andMe has performed rigorous user comprehension studies and met all U.S. Food and Drug Administration (FDA) requirements for consumer comprehension.

-User comprehension studies were performed to assess how well people understand Carrier Status reports* and Genetic Health Risk reports*.
+User comprehension studies were performed to assess how well people understand Genetic Health Risk, Cancer Predispositions, Pharmacogenetics, and Carrier Status reports*.
 A diverse group of people answered questions about the test reports in a controlled, lab-based setting.
 Comprehension was tested through a two-step process.
 First, participants’ understanding of genetics was tested prior to viewing the educational module and test reports.
 Second, participants were shown the educational module and the test reports.
 Participants then completed the test report comprehension survey.
 Overall comprehension rates per test report concept were greater than 90% across all concepts.

 We offer an extensive Help Center where customers can find information about their reports and tools as well as answers to any frequently asked questions.
 Customers can also contact our dedicated Customer Care Team here.

 Although customers can view the full list of conditions included in their reports prior to purchase, they may be surprised by their results, particularly if they are inconsistent with their family history.
 Additionally, because genetic information is hereditary, the customer may learn something through their reports that pertains to a close relative.
 Because this family member may or may not want to know this information, relationships can be affected.
-More information on this topic can be found here.
+Sometimes customers unexpectedly discover previously unknown biological relatives or known relatives do not appear as a biological relatives in their DNA Relatives list.
+More information on unexpected findings can be found here.

 We will continue to work with the U.S. Food and Drug Administration (FDA) to seek additional authorizations for new reports.
 Given that our dialogue is ongoing, we are not able to speculate about what information may be available in the future.